OleksandrNarizhnyi/Sakila-manager/README.md

 ## Description

 **Sakila-manager** is a console application for searching movies by genre, release year and keywords.
-The project includes backend on Flask, database (MySQL/SQLite).
+The project includes work with MySQL and SQLite databases.
 Created as a learning project to master basic Python programming (functional programming and OOP).

 ## Functionality